FAUSheppy/simple-web-calendar/README.md

 # Introduction
 This script can create static web-pages from any ICS-calendar file.
 It's original purpose was to be used as a read only calendar on mobile devices in conjunction with the [radicale calendar backend](https://radicale.org/).
 It can be used with any backend which supports a postscript or sending a *SIGUSR1* signal.
 If everything else fails, you can also use it with *inotifywatch* or *cron*, however this is not recommended.

+# Live Demo
+A live demo filled with data from random events in Frankfurt can be found on [demo-calendar.atlantishq.de](demo-calendar.atlantishq.de).
+Please note that this demo is still running an older version which does not support a proper desktop-view.
+Migration is in Summer 2019.

 # Usage
 ## Dumb deploy
 The dumb-deploy scripts simply takes an ICS-file and a target location as arguments, generates the calendar at thus target location and changes the ownership to www-data.
 This script is useful for testing or usage with *cron* , however it is obviously quite inefficient and, well, dumb.
 It should generally not be used as a post-script for radicale, as those scripts are run synchronously by default.